-A key focus of the Company's 2019/2020 field program was the undertaking of an initial exploration program on the recently optioned Valle Ancho Project, located on the Argentine side of Chile's prolific Maricunga Gold Belt.
+A key focus of the Company's recent 2019/2020 field program was the undertaking of an initial exploration program on the recently optioned Valle Ancho Project, located on the Argentine side of Chile's prolific Maricunga Gold Belt.
 The Company's exploration program at the Valle Ancho Project focused on review and compilation of historical data, analysis of satellite imagery, field examination, surface sampling and mapping of existing prospects, and the undertaking of an airborne geophysical survey over the project area to identify, develop and prioritize targets for further evaluation and potential drill testing.
-Analysis and interpretation of this past season's exploration work is ongoing, and will guide the Company's path forward with this large and prospective land package.
+Analysis and interpretation of the exploration results is ongoing, and will guide the Company's path forward with this large and prospective land package.
+The Company has received expressions of interest in Valle Ancho from potential joint venture partners and will consider those options in conjunction with considering self funding further work.